maxxiimo/the-front-end-manifesto/Getting Started.md

       gem 'pg',           '0.12.2'
     end

-Since I typically use compass, I added the compass-rails gem here.
+Since I typically use compass, I added the compass-rails and oily_png gems here.
 You may not want to.
 If you do, a smart choice, check out the [Using Compass][] chapter of this book.

+Michael Hartl recommends using the following flag on your first bundle:

+bundle install --without production

+Doing so installs your .gemfile gems, but prevents the installation of the production gems.
+You only have to do this once.

 #### .gitignore